wiklundm/arcticsleddogclub/README.md

   _To implement in the next update_
 * A separate page for those interested in competitions.
-* A Gallerypage with pictures from different disciplines, courses and competitions made by the club.
+* A Gallery page with pictures from different disciplines, courses and competitions made by the club.

 # Technologies used